boardfish/special-project-tech-task/README.md

 ### Tips

 - This year starts on a Wednesday (`2`)...but what did last year start on?
 Or the year before?
+There's a pattern here...
 - Leap years are divisible by 4, but multiples of 100 aren't leap years unless they're *also* divisible by 400.